skeswa/denim/README.md

 In some situations, you may want nested internal mutation: you way want to be able to directly mutate an inner `struct` instance nested within another `struct` instance.
 Denim supports this by declaring the inner `struct` field as mutable with `!`.
-Note that this nested internal mutablility is only accessible in situations where the surrounding type is itself mutable.
+Note that this nested internal mutability is only accessible in situations where the surrounding type is itself mutable.

 ```rust